 In this lesson, the song we were learning was worthy of discussion both historically and developmentally for socio-emotional growth.
 “Hold On”, an African-American spiritual, used the analogy of plowing a field to teach several SEL qualities necessary to do well in life including grit, perseverance and focus on goals.
 My students experienced the song first without lyrics, stepping the beat, moving to the rhythms and hearing the musical phrasing and melody.
 (Little did I realize then how this prepared my students’ brains to think better.)
 I next sang the song followed by having them join in on the refrain.
 As they learned the verses, I explained the historic origin of the song and how plowing a field was done at that historic time.
 In those days, a single blade plow was hitched to a horse and a strong person had to hold the blade firmly into the soil and the horse pulled the blade forward.
 Think Little House on the Prairie – before tractors.
 As I explained, I drew chalk pictures of the plow and furrows in the soil.
 Together with my questions, students understood a little history and why plowing a field well required strength and determination to “hold on”.
 But then I challenged them to explain how the song was not about how to plow a field – but using that farming experience to teach about life.
 Fourth graders didn’t have much experience thinking deeply.
 They were used to questions that had and answer, one right answer.
 I was asking for their opinions.
 I was even asking them to make educated guesses, something that ordinarily was discouraged in class.

 The class and I were in awe of his thinking.
 He nailed it and my face was lit up like a Christmas tree.
 This struggling reader suddenly was the “smart” kid, the one who contributed something deep and difficult for the others to express.
-I praised him for how clear and concise his words were.
+I praised him for how clear and concise his words were and how deeply he considered what the song’s message was.
 The class agreed with his opinion and it was a breakthrough in thinking for everyone.
 I sincerely admitted that he had explained this better than I could have.
 From that day forward he walked taller, smiled more and engaged more deeply in all our lessons.
 The remarkable thing was, so did his peers.
 The power to articulate one’s thoughts was something they all strived to do.
 More importantly, they also listened to each other more because one of their peers might say something meaningful.
 All because I planned my questions to arouse curiosity and allowed enough time for multiple ideas to bubble up rather than explain the song to them myself.
 Whether it’s working in your own classroom or teaching students to work with one another, asking questions that stimulate wonder and conversation is a powerful tool to engaging kids and getting them to think.
 Arouse curiosity, give students time to think, ask questions and develop student expertise in articulating deep thought.
 Let your students do the thinking and explaining and you have fostered learning at a whole, new level.